Myndex/apca-introduction/analysis.md

 False statement.

-The only part of the above that counts as the "contrast formula" is the `(ybg + 0.05) / (yfg + 0.05)` which was **not** a part of any other standard *anywhere*, and created specifically as a proposal for WCAG 2, and even then, it was created only for supporting the 7:1 ratio.
-Only. **So claiming it was somehow founded in "well established standards" is patently false.** The shift to 4.5:1 and 3:1 did not involve the individual that created it for 7:1.
+The only part of the above that counts as the "contrast formula" is the `(ybg + 0.05) / (yfg + 0.05)` which was **not** a part of any other standard *anywhere*, as it was created specifically as a proposal for WCAG 2, and even then, it was created only for supporting the 7:1 ratio. ***Only.*** So claiming it was somehow **founded in "well established standards" is patently false**.
+The shift to 4.5:1 and 3:1 did not involve the individual that created it for 7:1.

 Also, the original, which still exists in WCAG 2.0 is also not using the correct math for the conversion to luminance (this was only recently corrected for WCAG 2.2), though this is a minor issue, it points to the lack of due diligence in developing the original WCAG 2 contrast math.

+> [!CAUTION]
-1.4.3 was not tested and not peer reviewed, not based on empirical evidence, and was even objected to by IBM back in 2007.
-It is still objected to, and should never be codifed into law.
+> ### 1.4.3 was not tested and not peer reviewed, not based on empirical evidence, and was even objected to by IBM back in 2007.
+It is still objected to, and should never be codified into law.

 > ### _APCA_